Disponible en anglais seulement

 Among Adam’s notable representations are leading cases on the duty of honest contractual performance (C.M.
 Callow Inc. v.
-Zollinger), the enforceability of arbitration agreements (TELUS Communications Inc. v.
-Wellman), the framework for judicial review of administrative decision-making (Canada (Minister of Citizenship and Immigration) v.
-Vavilov), and the regulation of political speech (Canadian Constitution Foundation v.
+Zollinger), the enforceability of arbitration agreements and awards (TELUS Communications Inc. v.
+Wellman; International Air Transport Association v.
+Instrubel, N.V; Wardrop v.
+Ericsson Canada Inc.), judicial review of administrative decisions (Canada (Minister of Citizenship and Immigration) v.
+Vavilov; Bell Canada v.
+Canada (Attorney General)), wrongful dismissal (Matthews v.
+Ocean Nutrition Canada Ltd.), defamation (Bent v.
+Platnick; 1704604 Ontario Ltd. v.
+Pointes Protection Association), privacy (R. v.
+Jarvis), confidentiality in court proceedings (Sherman Estate v.
+Donovan), equality rights and constitutional remedies (Ontario (Attorney General) v.
+G), federalism (Murray-Hall v.
+Quebec (Attorney General)), constitutional interpretation (Toronto (City) v.
+Ontario (Attorney General); Quebec (Attorney General) v.
+9147-0732 Québec inc.), police powers (Fleming v.
+Ontario), and the regulation of political speech (Canadian Constitution Foundation v.
 Canada (Attorney General)).

 Adam also regularly acts pro bono for individuals and public interest organizations, particularly in matters affecting the LGBTQ2S+ community.
 He was named a “Leader To Be Proud Of” by Start Proud in 2014 and was awarded the Meritorious Service Medal by the Governor General of Canada in 2017.

-Adam serves on the Leadership Council of the World Justice Project, an independent, multidisciplinary organization working to advance the rule of law worldwide.
-He is also a co-founder and a member of the board of directors of Teach For Canada, a non-profit organization that works with northern First Nations to recruit, prepare, and support committed teachers.
-He is a former chair of the board of directors of Action Canada, a public policy leadership program.
+Adam is an Honorary Overseas Member of the Commercial Bar Association of England and Wales (Combar) and serves on the Leadership Council of the World Justice Project.
+He is also a co-founder and a member of the board of directors of Teach For Canada and a former chair of the board of directors of Action Canada.

 Early in his legal career, Adam was a law clerk to Chief Justice Beverley McLachlin at the Supreme Court of Canada and to the judges of the Court of Appeal for Ontario.
 He has taught appellate practice and procedure as an Adjunct Professor of Law at the University of Toronto and has lectured at law schools across Canada on constitutional and administrative law.